English Drama PSHE

 Charles Dickens

-a Christmas story & a ghost story!
-It is suitable for KS3 & KS4 for entertainment and study, and indeed some of our customers introduce this to year 7 as well as GCSE.
+A ghost story and a Christmas tale - Suitable for KS3 & KS4 for entertainment and study, and indeed some of our customers introduce this to year 7 as well as GCSE.

 This performance runs for 1 hour 20 minutes, followed by a workshop session.